researchart/patterns/standards/artifact.md

     hand are more lenient and work with authors to (e.g.) fix one letter typos that stop installation scripts running.
 -   Ethical/privacy considerations are ignored.
 E.g. data from individuals
-    used in studies is pubished without due dilengance (e.g. anpnympousization)
+    used in studies is pubished without due diligence (e.g. anonymization).

 ## Invalid Criticisms